hathibelagal-dev/instantpolyglot/docs/eng/Serbo-Croatian.md

 As mentioned earlier, most verbs come in aspect pairs.
 Learning to use these correctly is crucial for mastering Serbo-Croatian:

-- "Pisati" (to write, imperfective) / "napisati" (to write, perfective)
+- ”Pisati“ (to write, imperfective) / ”napisati“ (to write, perfective)
-- "Učiti" (to learn/study, imperfective) / "naučiti" (to learn, perfective)
+- ”Učiti“ (to learn/study, imperfective) / ”naučiti“ (to learn, perfective)

 The choice between imperfective and perfective can change the meaning of a sentence:

-- "Učio sam cijeli dan."
-(I was studying all day.)
+- ”Učio sam cijeli dan.“ (I was studying all day.)
-- "Naučio sam lekciju."
-(I learned the lesson.)
+- ”Naučio sam lekciju.“ (I learned the lesson.)

 ### The Vocative Case